 TGCS Community Leadership

-TGCS actively encourages its students to participate in special projects and initiatives that contribute to the communities in which they live.
+TGCS actively encourages our students to participate in special projects and initiatives that contribute to the communities in which we live.
 Below are some of the contributions our students have made, through their hard work and caring for others.
-We are very proud of our TGCS students!
+We are very proud of our TGCS students’ community service efforts!

 Pooled with additional charity dollars from The Gifted Child Society, our EC campers were able to donate $1,000 to this special “Backpacks for Kids” program.
 With our campers’ donations, this program will be able to provide at least 50 backpacks to students in Paterson!
 Way to go, EC campers!